tradle/cloudpal/README.md

 - **You run VPN in the privacy of your own Cloud PC**, and the only thing better than that is to run a dedicated machine on a reliable broadband network, but how many of us can be bothered doing that?
 - **Cloud PC is yours, with amazing privacy apps upcoming, get a discount for them now**.
 - **Pay with the cryptocurrency** if you like to avoid giving us your name and the payment card when signing up.
+- **Magical private network for all your devices**.
+Yes, it sounds like Apple-speak, but seriosly, it feels magical to have all your devices across the globe, including your Cloud PC, on one virtual network chatting securely.
+Seriosly, this was what Enterprises are still paying big bucks for.
+And without Google or anyone else in the middle!
+Is that even possible?
+Now those among you that are techies, think of the Peer to Peer apps which you can make from this!
+[Give us a shout on the support forum](https://discord.gg/343jUAKP) - we have a dozen ideas for you and will even help you build them!

 ### Premium features
 - **Close-to-metal-speeds** This beats most traditional VPNs.
 We do not charge for this.
 Enjoy!